gjabel/personal-site/content/publication/china-internal-migration-2010-15.md

 ## Further Notes

 Here is an additional WeChat [post](http://mp.weixin.qq.com/s/gmv5iiJ5L-uNyI6vlGOhQA) on the paper (in Chinese) written by Qi Wei.

+The code for the plot is available in a blog [post](https://guyabel.com/publication/china-internal-migration-2010-15/)